 When creator Liz Meriwether got in touch with the Newsroom actress to play Nick's [Jake Johnson] lap-dancing love interest, who makes the first of several appearances during Tuesday's episode, Munn had just two conditions for the character.

 "I have no problem playing a stripper," she tells The Hollywood Reporter.
 "You can't show that much on network TV anyways.
-I just didn't want it to be a thing she's embarrassed about.
+I just didn't want it to be a thing she's embarrassed about it.
 I wanted her to own it, and I didn't want anyone to make her feel bad about it.
 I also really wanted my character, Angie, and Jess [Zooey Deschanel] to get along."

 "He's very comfortable being uncomfortable, and he needs something to shock his system," says Munn.
 "Liz really wanted someone to get him to throw his inhibitions to the side and try new things."